-JSLS – JOURNAL OF THE SOCIETY OF LAPAROENDOSCOPIC SURGEONS, is the Most Read MIS Journal, with over 1.2 Million downloads in 2015.
+JSLS – JOURNAL OF THE SOCIETY OF LAPAROSCOPIC & ROBOTIC SURGEONS, is a widely viewed and read MIS Journal, with over 1.5 Million downloads in 2019 and with an impact factor of 1.65.
 JSLS is under the editorial leadership of Michael S. Kavic, MD.
-A peer reviewed, index medicus journal that was first published in January 1997.
-Today it is available in print as well as online with open access for download.
-Recognized around the world as the leading MIS publication, JSLS continues to expand and has repeatedly placed in the TOP 100 of 15,000 scientific publications on IngentaConnect for full-text downloads.
+This peer reviewed journal was first published in January 1997.
+It is available online with open access for download.
+Recognized around the world as a leading MIS publication, JSLS continues to expand and has repeatedly placed in the TOP 100 of 15,000 scientific publications on IngentaConnect for full-text downloads.
 This is a monumental achievement for a specialty society journal.

-Prevention & Management of Laparoendoscopic Surgical Complications.
-A Textbook originally published in 1999, and a Second Edition in 2006.
+Prevention & Management of Laparoendoscopic Surgical Complications is a Textbook originally published in 1999, with a Second Edition in 2006.
 It has been translated into Chinese and Portuguese and is popular around the world.
-The online version of the first edition is unlike any other medical textbook and was the first of its kind to also be published online, with advanced Web 2.0+ features, including the ability for any Surgeon to access the open access information for free, from theircomputer, cell phone or PDA, right at the patient’s bedside or OR.
+The online version of the first edition was the first of its kind to also be published online, with advanced Web 2.0+ features, including the ability for any Surgeon to access the open access information from their computer, cell phone or other mobile device.
+The third edition, PM3, was introduced on the SLS website in 2011.
+Its features include electronic translation to 23 languages, with open access portability and ability to be downloaded to electronic devices, embedded videos, social networking, complete web searchability, and local searchability.
+PM3 was expanded to 72 chapters by 131 distinguished authors.
+The fourth edition, PM4.0 was launched in 2012.
+PM4.0 as one of the first interactive iBook Textbooks for iPad.
+It incorporates the text from PM3 and adds in more features to make the book even more interactive and easier to navigate.

-SLS’s Family of linked websites www.Laparoscopy.org, www.SLS.org and www.laparoscopy.blogs.com, provide powerful search engines to find information when, and where it is needed.
-A quick overview of valuable information from Meetings, Journals, Books and the Web to get you the information you need quickly.
+SLS’s Family of linked websites: www.SLS.org, www.JSLS.SLS.org, www.CRSLS.SLS.org, and www.MISToday.SLS.org, provide powerful search engines to find information when, and where it is needed.

-The Society of Laparoendoscopic Surgeons (SLS) is a non-profit, multidisciplinary and multispecialty educational organization established to provide an open forum for surgeons and other health professionals interested in minimally invasive surgery and therapy.
+The Society of Laparoscopic and Robotic Surgeons (SLS) is a non-profit, multidisciplinary and multispecialty educational organization established to provide an open forum for surgeons and other health professionals interested in minimally invasive surgery and therapy.

 SLS endeavors to improve patient care and promote the highest standards of practice through education, training, and information distribution.
 SLS provides a forum for the introduction, discussion and dissemination of new and established ideas, techniques and therapies in minimal access surgery.